fastrodev/fastro.dev/content/en/docs/quickstart/deployments/index.md

 ---
 title: "Deployments"
-description: "How to deploy the web app."
+description: "How to deploy the web app to deno deploy."
-lead: "How to deploy the web app."
+lead: "How to deploy the web app to deno deploy."
 date: 2020-11-16T13:59:39+01:00
 draft: false
 images: []